beaucharman/tinytheme/readme.md

 # A tiny, blank, WordPress theme.

-Includes just a tiny bit more the bear minimum to get a WordPress theme going.
+Includes just a tiny bit more than the bare minimum to get a WordPress theme going.